We create, perform, teach and promote dance as an essential and inspiring element of our community.

 First and foremost, Nashville Ballet is a performing arts company whose artists, dancers and teachers reside in Nashville throughout the year.
-The main company presents a season repertoire of five full-scale productions and two family-friendly children’s ballets.
+The main company presents a season repertoire of five full-scale productions, as well as narrated children’s ballets.
 We are committed to presenting innovative dance and classical ballets performed in collaboration with some of Nashville's finest musicians, composers and designers.

-Secondly, we strive to provide the highest level of professional and recreational dance training in the community.The elite faculty and staff of our School of Nashville Ballet provide world-class instruction for students of all abilities.
-Programs offered include Children’s Programs, training for students who are interested in pursuing a professional dance career and a wide range of dance classes promoting healthy, active lifestyles, regardless of skill level.
+Secondly, we strive to provide the highest level of professional and recreational dance training in the community.The elite faculty and staff of our School of Nashville Ballet provide world-class instruction for students of all ages and abilities.
+Programs offered include a Children’s Division, an Academy to train students who are interested in pursuing a professional dance career, as well as a Community Division offering a wide range of dance classes to adults promoting healthy, active lifestyles, regardless of skill level.
 The demand for these services has increased significantly and steadily since 2011.
 After multiple years of operating School classes at capacity with long waitlists, the Board of Directors approved a plan to renovate and expand the facility, equipping Nashville Ballet with the resources it needs to continue long-term growth.
-ELEVATE, Nashville Ballet’s Capital Campaign to renovate and expand our current facility, was launched in 2013 and will be completed in May 2015.
+ELEVATE, Nashville Ballet’s Capital Campaign to renovate and expand our current facility, was launched in 2013 and completed in May 2015.

-The third facet of our mission is Outreach & Education programming, which brings dance to 37,000 children and families in Middle Tennessee through interactive children's ballets.
+The third facet of our mission is Outreach & Education programming, which brings interactive dance and arts education to 43,000 children and families in Middle Tennessee through interactive children's ballets.
 Stemming from the philosophy that the arts should be accessible to anyone and everyone, and responding to our nation’s continued decline of in-school arts offerings, these performances are designed to break down potential barriers to arts education.

 Nashville Ballet perpetuates the successes of these three mission-critical aspects of our operations through sound and ambitious financial, artistic, marketing, sales, and development plans.
 We are proud and honored to serve Middle Tennessee with performances, dance education and outreach initiatives of the highest caliber.